ken1000minus7/YADA/issue_template_bugs.md

 - [ ] I checked the documentation and found no answer
 - [ ] I checked to make sure that this issue has not already been filed

-# Issue Type : Adding Features
+# Issue Type : Bug

+Please help provide information about the failure caused by the bug.

 # Expected Behavior